Jesse-V/Folding-Atomata/README.md

 ### Installation

-There are several ways to install Folding Atomata:
+Once you have Folding@home installed and running, you're ready to install Atomata.
+There are several ways to do this:

 * **Installation from PPA.
 This is the recommended, easiest, and most secure route.** Simply run these commands:
 > 1. **sudo add-apt-repository ppa:jvictors/gitstable**